metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_exception_v2alpha1_manifest.md

 - `api_group` (String) APIGroup holds the API group of the referenced subject.
 Defaults to '' for ServiceAccount subjects.
 Defaults to 'rbac.authorization.k8s.io' for User and Group subjects.
 - `namespace` (String) Namespace of the referenced object.
 If the object kind is non-namespace, such as 'User' or 'Group', and this value is not empty the Authorizer should report an error.

+<a id="nestedatt--spec--conditions"></a>
+### Nested Schema for `spec.conditions`

+Optional:

+- `all` (Attributes List) AllConditions enable variable-based conditional rule execution.
+This is useful for finer control of when an rule is applied.
+A condition can reference object data using JMESPath notation.
+Here, all of the conditions need to pass. (see [below for nested schema](#nestedatt--spec--conditions--all))
+- `any` (Attributes List) AnyConditions enable variable-based conditional rule execution.
+This is useful for finer control of when an rule is applied.
+A condition can reference object data using JMESPath notation.
+Here, at least one of the conditions need to pass. (see [below for nested schema](#nestedatt--spec--conditions--any))

+<a id="nestedatt--spec--conditions--all"></a>
+### Nested Schema for `spec.conditions.all`

+Optional:

+- `key` (Map of String) Key is the context entry (using JMESPath) for conditional rule evaluation.
+- `message` (String) Message is an optional display message
+- `operator` (String) Operator is the conditional operation to perform.
+Valid operators are: Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals, GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan, DurationLessThanOrEquals, DurationLessThan
+- `value` (Map of String) Value is the conditional value, or set of values.
+The values can be fixed set or can be variables declared using JMESPath.

+<a id="nestedatt--spec--conditions--any"></a>
+### Nested Schema for `spec.conditions.any`

+Optional:

+- `key` (Map of String) Key is the context entry (using JMESPath) for conditional rule evaluation.
+- `message` (String) Message is an optional display message
+- `operator` (String) Operator is the conditional operation to perform.
+Valid operators are: Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals, GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan, DurationLessThanOrEquals, DurationLessThan
+- `value` (Map of String) Value is the conditional value, or set of values.
+The values can be fixed set or can be variables declared using JMESPath.